mainmatter/playbook/src/project-procedure/consulting/README.md

 ## Introduction

-Following the kick-off meeting with all stakeholders we ask our clients to introduce their business by explaining the problems they are solving, what's the value for their customers, what differentiates them from their competition etc.
+Following the kick-off meeting with all stakeholders, we ask our clients to introduce their business by explaining the problems they are solving, what's the value for their customers, what differentiates them from their competition etc.
 That will typically be done by one of the client's business experts sitting